Birdo1221/Golang-Net/README.md

 ```

 :gear: Running the C&C Server
-Start the C&C server on port 1338:
+StartS the C&C server on port 1338 [default]:
 ```
  ./main
 ```

+:speech_balloon:
-The C&C server will start listening for incoming connections from administrators (clients) on port 1338 you can change it the login info is also basic on the text file in this formate.
+The C&C server will start listening for incoming connections from Clients on port 1338.
+You can change via the SRC.
+Login info is on a text file in this format.
+[Users.txt]

 Username:Passwd

-Edit line 10 - 11 on bot.go to change the ip / port it directs / connects to.
+Edit line 10 - 11 on bot.go to change the ip / port it listens / connects to.
-The bot will attempt to connect to the CNC server at the specified IP and port.
+The bot will attempt to connect to the server at the specified IP and port.

-:speech_balloon: Sending Commands
 Once connected to the C&C server, the administrator can send commands.

 :bulb: Example Commands